Norm convergence of multiple ergodic averages on amenable groups: The structure theorem

 \section{The structure theorem}

-The idea to prove a structure theorem for elements of a Hilbert space via the Hahn-Banach theorem is due to Gowers \cite{MR2669681}*{Proposition 3.7}.
-The insight of Walsh \cite{arXiv:1109.2922}*{Proposition 2.3} was to allow the ``structured'' and the ``pseudorandom'' part in the decomposition to take values in varying spaces that satisfy a monotonicity condition.
+The idea to prove a structure theorem for elements of a Hilbert space via the Hahn-Banach theorem is due to Gowers \cite[Proposition 3.7]{MR2669681}.
+The insight of Walsh \cite[Proposition 2.3]{MR2912715} was to allow the ``structured'' and the ``pseudorandom'' part in the decomposition to take values in varying spaces that satisfy a monotonicity condition.

-His assumption that these spaces are described by norms that are equivalent to the original Hilbert space norm can be removed.
+The assumption that these spaces are described by norms that are equivalent to the original Hilbert space norm can be removed.
 In fact the structure theorem continues to hold for spaces described by extended seminorms\footnote{An \emph{extended seminorm} $\|\cdot\|$ on a vector space $H$ is a function with \emph{extended} real values $[0,+\infty]$ that is subadditive, homogeneous (i.e.\ $\|\lambda u\| = |\lambda| \|u\|$ if $\lambda\neq0$) and takes the value $0$ at $0$.} that are easier to construct in practice as we will see in Lemma~\ref{lem:Sigma-ext-seminorm}.

-The Hahn-Banach theorem is used in the following form. \begin{lemma} Let $V_{i}$, $i=1,\dots,k$, be convex subsets of a Hilbert space $H$ at least one of which is open and each of which contains $0$.
+The Hahn-Banach theorem is used in the following form. \begin{lemma} Let $V_{i}$, $i=1,\dots,k$, be convex subsets of a Hilbert space $H$, at least one of which is open, and each of which contains $0$.
 Let $V:=c_{1}V_{1}+\dots+c_{k}V_{k}$ with $c_{i}>0$ and take $f\not\in V$.
 Then there exists a vector $\phi\in H$ such that $\<f,\phi\> \geq 1$ and $\<v,\phi\> < c_{i}\inv$ for every $v\in V_{i}$ and every $i$. \end{lemma} \begin{proof} By the assumption the set $V$ is open, convex and does not contain $f$.
 By the Hahn-Banach theorem there exists a $\phi\in H$ such that $\<f,\phi\> \geq 1$ and $\<v,\phi\> < 1$ for every $v\in V$.
 The claim follows. \end{proof} The next result somewhat resembles Tao's structure theorem \cite{MR2274314}, though Tao's result gives additional information (positivity and boundedness of the structured part).
-Gowers \cite{MR2669681} described tricks that allow to extract this kind of information from a proof via the Hahn-Banach theorem. \begin{structuretheorem} For every $\delta>0$, any functions $\omega,\psi\from\N\to\N$ and every $M_{\bullet}\in\N$ there exists an increasing sequence of natural numbers
+Information of that kind can also be extracted from the proof via the Hahn--Banach theorem using some of the more advanced techniques of Gowers \cite{MR2669681}. \begin{structuretheorem} For every $\delta>0$, any functions $\omega,\psi\from\iset\to\iset$, and every $M_{\bullet}\in\iset$ there exists an increasing sequence of indices